Types of manorial record

 Summary of account from the manor of Dracklow and Rudheath (Pl E4/1/20/1)

 Manorial accounts were often also preserved as a 'roll' and sometimes there might be both a draft and final version of the account included.
 The figures were usually set out according to a fairly standard format: they would begin with a record of the cash account, with details of the charge and discharge; next they might have a record of the corn account (a record of corn harvested or sown, for example), again with the charge and discharge; then they might have a record of the livestock account (for examples calves born on the manor or pigs dying), also with a charge and discharge; finally, there might be sections recording labour services due and performed, land available and how it was used, or implements which were remaining at the end of each year.
 At the end of every section there would be a balance, with a final balance at the end of the whole account.

 A rental was a list of the names of all tenants who held land in the manor, together with a description of the land they held and a record of the rent they paid.
 The rent might be in cash or in produce.
 Sometimes rentals might also include details of the services due from each tenant.
-Rentals were not made as frequently as court rolls or accounts - for example a rental may only have been made when a new lord of the manor was taking over - and as a result, they do not survive in as large numbers.
+Rentals were not made as frequently as court rolls or accounts - for example a rental may only have been made when a new lord or lady of the manor was taking over - and as a result, they do not survive in as large numbers.

 Rental of the manor of Mansfield (Pl E12/6/19/192/10), with detail below

 It was common that rentals would also take the form of a roll, written on either parchment or paper.
 Again, they would be organised in a fairly standardised way, possibly with the tenants dealt with by type of tenure, and then possibly on a place-by-place or parish-by-parish basis.